Let’s Talk

 Experience Editor:

-1. Every component should be editable in EE.
-Make sure all fields in the component are editable.
+1. Make sure all the fields in the component are editable.

 2. Use the EditFrame control for editing complex item fields.
 FieldRenderer control can only render simple field types such as an Image or a Link, however, fields like Multilist or TreeListEx will require an EditFrame control to make them editable from the Experience Editor.